EgyptAir Flight 648: Raid

 The storming of the aircraft killed 54 of the remaining 87 passengers, as well as two crew members and one hijacker.
 Only one hijacker — Omar Rezaq, who had survived — remained undetected by the Maltese government.
 Rezaq came out of the cockpit only to be shot in the chest by a commando, throwing a grenade as he went down.
 Captain Galal subsequently tried to attack Rezaq with the cockpit axe, but Rezaq managed to escape from the aircraft.
-(The New York Times reported at one point, however, that the hijackers' leader shot Captain Galal, grazing his forehead, and Captain Galal hit the hijacker with an ax, then Egyptian soldiers shot the hijacker.)
+(The New York Times reported at one point, however, that the hijackers' commander shot Captain Galal, grazing his forehead, and Captain Galal hit the hijacker with an axe, then Egyptian soldiers shot the hijacker.)
 None of the Egyptian commandos were killed but one had a leg blown off.

 Rezaq removed his hood and ammunition and pretended to be an injured passenger.
 Egyptian commandos tracked Rezaq to St Luke's General Hospital and, holding the doctors and medical staff at gunpoint, entered the casualty ward looking for him.
 He was arrested when some of the passengers in the hospital recognized him.

-Rezaq faced trial in Malta, but with no anti-terrorism legislation, he was tried on other charges.
-There was widespread fear that terrorists would hijack a Maltese plane or carry out a terrorist attack in Malta as an act of retribution.
+Rezaq was tried in Malta, but with no anti-terrorism legislation, he was tried on other charges.
+There was widespread fear that terrorists would hijack a Maltese airplane or perform a terrorist attack in Malta as an act of retribution.
 Rezaq received a 25-year sentence.

-For reasons unclear, Maltese authorities released him some seven years later, in February 1993, and allowed him to board a plane to Ghana.
-His release caused a diplomatic incident between Malta and the U.S. because Maltese law strictly prohibits trying a person twice, in any jurisdiction, on charges connected to the same series of events (similar to but having wider limitations compared to classic double jeopardy).
+For reasons unclear, Maltese authorities released him some seven years later, in February 1993, and allowed him to board an airplane to Ghana.
+His release caused a diplomatic incident between Malta and the U.S. because Maltese law strictly prohibits trying a person twice, in any jurisdiction, on charges related to the same series of events (similar to but having wider limitations compared to classic double jeopardy).

-Rezaq's itinerary was to carry him from there to Nigeria, and then to Ethiopia, and finally to Sudan.
+Rezaq's itinerary was to take him from there to Nigeria, and then to Ethiopia, and finally to Sudan.
 Ghanaian officials detained Rezaq for several months, but eventually allowed him to proceed to Nigeria.
-When Rezaq's plane landed in Nigeria, Nigerian authorities denied him entry into the country and handed him to FBI agents departing for the United States.
+When Rezaq's airplane landed in Nigeria, Nigerian authorities denied him entry into the country and handed him to FBI agents departing for the United States.
 He was brought before a U.S. court and, on 8 October 1996, sentenced to life imprisonment with a no-parole recommendation.

-Aftermath and criticism

-In his 1989 book Massacre in Malta, John A. Mizzi wrote: